icecube/icetray-public/cmake/resources/docs/platforms.rst

         pip install --user --upgrade numpy scipy matplotlib

-Again, these will be installed in in your home directory, but will override the modules provided by the system.
+Unfortunately, by default pip will install these packages to a location where they will be found after the packages installed by the system.
+To change the search path run the following:

+        echo "import sys; sys.path.insert(1,'${HOME}/Library/Python/2.7/lib/python/site-packages')" >> ${HOME}/Library/Python/2.7/lib/python/site-packages/local.pth

+This will alter python's package search path to to look in your home directory site-package first before searching the system site-package directory.
+I am not sure if this is a good idea or not but it seems to work.

 Installing with virtualenv